ProgramCrafter/salsa-iwj-otter/docs/user.md

-There is a Wresting mode for making exceptional changes to the game state, such as forcibly grasping a piece out of another player's grasp.
+There is a Wresting mode for making exceptional changes to the game state, such as forcibly grasping a piece out of another player's grasp, or moving the chessboard.
 Don't forget to exit Wresting mode when you're finished with it.

 Bugs and errors